 The primary federal ordinance governing hazardous waste in the United States is the Resource Conservation and Recovery Act (RCRA) which was enacted by Congress in 1976.
-Under the RCRA, nicotine is classified as an acutely hazardous waste with its own EPA Hazardous Waste Code P075, the same classification that’s applied to very toxic industrial chemicals such as lead and mercury.
+Under RCRA, nicotine is classified as an acutely hazardous waste with its own EPA Hazardous Waste Code P075, the same classification that’s applied to very toxic industrial chemicals such as lead and mercury.
 However, the RCRA’s hazardous waste provisions apply to the generator of the waste, it wasn’t designed to regulate nicotine at a consumer level.
 Although a retailer may hold over one kilogram of liquid nicotine at a time, the inventory is classified as a commercial product, not waste which falls outside of the RCRA’s threshold.
 Waste generation under RCRA only occurs at the point of disposal, which only happens at the consumer level now.